We got a great email from a reader that I thought I’d share.

 This section showcases the who behind the project.
 In a few sentences, tell your organization’s story and vision for future growth.
 You could include your mission statement, target audience, and programs or services offered.

 - Need for Change:

 This section describes your why.
 Answer the question: what problem are you trying to solve?
-Set up why there is a problem using facts that clearly illustrate the need in the community or marketplace, and demonstrate why this issue is important not only for the clients you serve but also society at large.
+Set up why there is a problem using facts that clearly illustrate the need in the community or marketplace.
+Then, demonstrate why this issue is important not only for the clients you serve, but also for society at large.
 For example, take a look at the prospectus Social Impact Architects helped Rainbow Days craft for its training division, The Trans4m Center.
 This section of the prospectus illustrates the need for services by showing the increasing number of at-risk children and the struggle other service providers face in meeting that need.
 (Can’t find the statistics you need?
 Check out this new tool!)

 - Opportunity for Social Impact:

 This section defines your how – make the case for how your organization can solve the problem.
 Don’t forget to show how your approach is different or more effective.
 Show your accomplishments, such as awards, a client success story and other evidence of your social impact.

 This section delineates your what – what kind of financial support is needed and what your vision for sustainability is.
 It is important to identify how investors can support your need.
 For example, “The Trans4m Center’s goal is to train 3,800 individuals a year and become self-sustaining.”

 This section outlines when and how you will measure your success.
 This shows how investors will know when you are successful.
 Describe the metrics you use to assess both program performance and social impact.
 For performance metrics, examples could include current and projected attendance, hours of service provided, number of additional volunteers or increase of in-kind donations.
 For social impact metrics, an example could be “95% of participants will be highly satisfied with The Trans4m Center’s trainings.”